Shantanu48114860/MEAN-STACK-APP/README.md

 # MEAN-STACK-APP
-A very basic skelton with NODE + EXPRESS + MONGO
+An with NODE + EXPRESS + MONGO and Angular 2 as UI, with all CRUD operations
-This is a POC, can be used to learn Node Js.